To All Presenters:

 Robert K. Cooper, popular leadership consultant and author, says, "Many 'active listening' seminars are, in actuality, little more than a shallow theatrical exercise in appearing like you're paying attention to another person.
 The requirements: Lean forward, make eye contact, nod, grunt, or murmur to demonstrate you're awake and paying attention, and paraphrase something back every 30 seconds or so.
 As one executive I know wryly observed, many inhabitants of the local zoo could be trained to go through these motions, minus the paraphrasing."

-Better, perhaps, to consider a quote from Frank Tyger, "Be a good listener.
+THE POINT: Better, perhaps, to consider a quote from Frank Tyger, "Be a good listener.
 Your ears will never get you in trouble."